Part I · The Scale of Reality · What is real?

 This is a deeper insight than determinism: Pattern contains uncertainty, but uncertainty itself has structure.

 Scholium (independence from quantum interpretation): This chapter’s use of quantum-mechanical probability does not depend on any particular interpretation of quantum mechanics.
-Whether one adopts the Copenhagen interpretation (probability is ontological), the many-worlds interpretation (probability is branch weight), or Bohmian mechanics (probability is epistemological), The Tao of Lucidity’s core claim; that uncertainty is structural rather than merely temporary ignorance: holds across all major interpretive frameworks.
-Under fully deterministic interpretations, this claim requires the weaker formulation “epistemological uncertainty is ineliminable” : which still suffices to support the framework’s conclusions.
-See §XVII.1 (the fragility of probabilistic ontology) and §XVII.2 (Objection VI).
+Whether one adopts the Copenhagen interpretation (probability is ontological), the many-worlds interpretation (probability is branch weight), or Bohmian mechanics (probability is epistemological), The Tao of Lucidity’s core claim holds across the major interpretive frameworks: uncertainty is structural rather than merely temporary ignorance.
+Under fully deterministic interpretations, this claim requires the weaker formulation “epistemological uncertainty is ineliminable,” which still suffices to support the framework’s conclusions.
+See §XIX.1 (the fragility of probabilistic ontology) and §XIX.2 (Objection VI).

 II.2 · The Upgrade of Understanding